GSA/challenges-and-prizes/_historical-challenges/technology-to-support-education-in-crisis-and-conflict-settings-ideation-challenge.md

 tagline: 'This Ideation Challenge is looking for technology-supported approaches to provide basic education in one or more of the following crisis or conflict situations:
   Health Crisis, Natural Disaster, and Conflict Zone'
-groupName: International Assistance Programs - Agency for International Dev
+groupName: International Assistance Programs - Agency for International Development
 hideIdeaAuthor: false
 template: ideation
 campaignAttributes: